Indonesians burn Australian flags over spying reports

 The reports that sparked the Indonesian outrage quoted documents leaked by former U.S. National Security Agency contractor Edward Snowden, suggesting Australia had tried to monitor the phones of top Indonesian officials in 2009.

-Australian Prime Minister Tony Abbott has not confirmed the spying or apologised, although he has expressed regret for the embarrassment the media reports had caused Yudhoyono and his family.
+Australian Prime Minister Tony Abbott has not confirmed the spying or apologized, although he has expressed regret for the embarrassment the media reports had caused Yudhoyono and his family.

 Indonesia's Coordinating Minister for Economic Affairs Hatta Rajasa told Reuters there had been little economic impact from the row.
 "In the area of economy and business, our cooperation is continuing," he said.